MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/schema-map-concepts.md

 ---
-title: Schema maps in Enterprise Graph by Microsoft | Microsoft Docs
+title: Schema maps in Enterprise Graph by Microsoft
-description: Understanding how schema maps are used to map your source data to your ontology
+description: Understanding how to use schema maps to map your source data to your ontology with Enterprise Graph by Microsoft
 author: microsteve

 ms.service: enterprise-graph